bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Start Work on the Next Click Handler." />
 </p>

-So the first thing we can do is to start to work on the next click handler and make it a little bit different from what we had before.
+<p>So the first thing we can do is to start to work on the next click
+handler and make it a little bit different from what we had before.
 We&apos;re going to add an else statement in.
 The if statement is going to handle the cloning of that unordered list.
 And what happens when we get to the end?
-But the else is going to handle what happens if we&apos;re just on a slide in between, in which case we&apos;re just going to move forward in our slides.
+But the else is going to handle what happens if we&apos;re just on a slide in between, in which case we&apos;re just going to move forward in our slides.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 331/332. code in script.js (198) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">